This post may contain affiliate links. Please read our disclosure policy.

 - Oil: Any neutral oil will work, I prefer using olive oil or avocado oil.

-- Heat olive oil in a large pot on the stove top on medium heat.
-Add ground turkey and cook through until no longer pink, about 10 minutes.
+- Heat the olive oil in a large pot on the stove top on medium heat.
+Add the ground turkey and cook through until no longer pink, about 10 minutes.
+Add onion, garlic, carrots, and celery and sauté for 5-6 minutes on medium-high heat.

-- Add chicken broth, Worcestershire sauce, salt and pepper and bring to a boil, then turn down to a simmer.
+- Add the chicken broth, Worcestershire sauce, salt and pepper and bring to a boil, then turn down to a simmer.

 - In a small separate bowl add ~¾ cup of hot broth from the soup pot and 2 tbsp flour.
 Whisk until smooth with no lumps.
-Add to the soup slowly and stir until fully combined with the soup.
 Note: If you prefer a thicker soup, use 3-4 tbsp of flour.

 - Top with crumbled bacon pieces, sliced green onions and extra shredded cheese if desired.

-Storage information
+Storage Instructions

-One-Pot Macaroni Cheeseburger Soup
+One Pot Macaroni Cheeseburger Soup (Creamy & Lighter)

 Ingredients

-- 1 lb ground turkey
+- 1 pound ground turkey

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

 - 1 large yellow onion, diced